molinari135/stereotype-analysis-with-prolog/README.md

-# Stereotypes recognition with Prolog
+# Gender stereotype recognition with Prolog